Second Nature logo

 Weight loss shakes or meal replacements are liquid formulations that often come in the form of milkshakes, soups, or smoothies.

-They’re typically low calorie, low sugar, high protein (often in the form of a protein powder like whey protein), and will be fortified with essential vitamins and minerals to try and provide your body with a replication of a complete meal.
+They’re typically low calorie, low sugar, high protein (often in the form of a protein powder like whey protein).
+They’ll be fortified with essential vitamins and minerals to try and provide your body with a replication of a complete meal.

-While they’re typically fortified, it’s sometimes recommended to take supplements (multivitamin) alongside them if they don’t contain everything your body needs.
+While they’re typically fortified, it’s sometimes recommended to take supplements (such as multivitamins) alongside them if they don’t contain everything your body needs.

-They’ll often come in different flavours using artificial sweeteners, with the most popular diet shakes being chocolate flavour or strawberry flavour and gluten-free options are available for celiacs.
+They often come in different flavours using artificial sweeteners.
+The most popular diet shakes are chocolate or strawberry flavours, and gluten-free options are available for celiacs.

-They’re available in your local supermarket, or you can purchase complete programmes online.
+They’re available in your local supermarket, or purchase complete programmes online.

 We’ve a comparison guide looking at two of the most popular meal replacement programmes here.